What does Pangeo 2.0 Look Like?#

 Innovative and Tool-Specific Options#

-Coiled focuses computation exclusively, while also including all of the user management and cost controls that were missing in Pangeo.
+Coiled focuses exlusively on computation, while also including all of the user management and cost controls that were missing in Pangeo.
 Coiled doesn’t serve Jupyter or store data.
 Instead, it works with other tools users already have, running from anywhere people run Python (most notably, their existing laptop).

 I’ll claim (perhaps with hubris) that Coiled is among most high-end Python cloud compute platforms on the market today.
 This product was built with creativity and soul, and delivers a developer experience that I’m proud of (and user praise seems to back this perspective).